EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Puzzle 1 - You as a player need to find a broken brick you can remove allowing you to create a hole in the wall to pass to the next level. (hammer)
 - Puzzle 2 - You go down through the stairs and need to find a key to use for the elevator to go first floor.
 - Puzzle 3 - You are in the first floor and you need to go undetected by the police officers using the lights and their shadows.
-- Puzzle 4 - (upcoming).
+- Puzzle 4 - sneaking through the house with two robot cops.
-- Puzzle 5 - (upcoming).
+- Puzzle 5 - stealing a gun.
-- Puzzle 6 - (upcoming).
+- Puzzle 6 - shooting a gun at the last robot cop.

 # Todo:
 - Add Flash light for the cops to show their vision through their eyes (white when scanning, Red when detecting).
-- Add puzzle 4, puzzle 5, puzzle 6 (need to GDD).
+- Add puzzle 4, puzzle 5, puzzle 6.
 - Add music backgrounds for each place and scene and SFX for foot steps and voice acting.
 - Add a gun to the game in the end for the player to shoot and run.
-- Fix lighting.

 - Redesign the Main Scene, pause system and game over scene. (fonts and backgrounds and buttons)
 - Remodel the cops.
 - Picking item Text to clearfy